anishihara/anishihara.github.io/_posts/2015-08-28-universal-google-analytics-angularjs-ngroute.md

 date:   2015-08-28 09:00:00
 categories: javascript
 comments: True
+description: Tracking user data with Universal Google Analytics (universal.js) and AngularJS with ngRoute.
+No additional library is necessary.
 ---

 I was researching for a way to track user data with Google Analytics on an AngularJS application and found this article: [Google Analytics and AngularJS with UI Router](http://www.arnaldocapo.com/blog/post/google-analytics-and-angularjs-with-ui-router/72).